PaytmLabs/MachineLearningChallenge/README.md

 ##There are three datasets provided to you –
 1. [Transactions:](https://s3.amazonaws.com/databricks-dump/datalakedr/mlTest/final/transactions/part-00000) – These are all the transactions from users in a fixed time period.
 This table has merchant id which will let you calculate summary statistics for every merchant.
-Here is the schema -
+Here is the schema and data is in CSV format.
   1.    merchant_id: Unique ID representing a merchant
   2. T1:Root Category
   3. T2: Sub Category